Gender policing: Using fashion in modern opposition

 This reformation campaign against gender policed conformity has found a focus in developing cultural acceptance for fluidity in modern cultural dress codes.
 Nowadays decisions on gender identity are seen as self made and a form of "self expression".
 A prevalent way of expressing one's identity and not conforming to gender norms is through personal choice in style.
 These choices include apparel, accessories, and beauty habits.
 Style has a "symbolic meaning" of self expression, "giving us a means to cultivate our own visions of the culture we experience around us".
 Therefore, fashion nonconformity has become embraced by a number of millennials who believe in bending past policed gendered binaries.
 They do this by ignoring the dress codes that were previously used to confine someone to their gender.
 In disregarding a dress code that has been used as a weapon in enforcing gender binary, these millennials have found a powerful opposition to gender policing.

 Modern gender-specific fashion has become more flexible to personal preference, becoming visibly more directed against old gendered style constraints.
 The refusal to conform to the rules of outdated fashion protocol is being embraced by a la mode fashion and mainstream style.
 A recent pattern in clothing and accessories that transcend gender style norms has become steadily vogue and evidently pioneering fashion trends have increasingly grown accepting to the fusion of normally gender specific style details.
 Trendy nonconforming styles empower women to dress in an inclusively "masculine" manner and enable men to adapt "feminine" attributes in their style, for example women choosing to wear suits to work, or men wearing nail polish, etc.

 Health

-Gender policing of boys can increase the risk of alcoholism, anxiety, and depression.
+Gender policing of boys can increase the risk of alcohol use, anxiety, and depression.